janellecurtis/run_analysisProject/README.md

 ## Requirements

-To run the script, you need the unzipped UCI HAR Dataset in your working directory.
+Prior to running the script, you need the unzipped UCI HAR Dataset in your working directory.
 Additionally, the package plyr must be installed for proper analysis.

+There are no parameters required for the function so the command to run this script in R is simply run_analysis().

 ## Output